sholly/servicemesh-demo/README.md

 ### Timeouts

-create the servicemesh-resilience project, add it to the Service Mesh member roll, and deploy the application.
+Create the servicemesh-resilience project, add it to the Service Mesh member roll, and deploy the application.

 `oc apply -f deployment-timeout/application.yaml`

 Run response-times.sh, observe the normal traffic flow